 home, I like driving my bright yellow 2008 New Beetle around beautiful

 Ventura County.
-My car has even been the EThOS flagship for the past
+My car has even been the EThOS flagship in the TOHS

-When I put my car in the garage, I enjoy taking my two dogs,
+When I put my car in the garage, I enjoy taking my three dogs,

 Queensland Heelers and full of energy. . . like my students! :) A calmer

 crowd can be found at home in the form of my two guinea pigs--Cocoa and